 Bezel Setting

-A thin metal rim encircles the stone, holding it securely while allowing maximum light exposure.
+A thin metal band encircles the stone, holding it securely while allowing generous light and a clean, modern profile.

 Prong Setting